GenesisM8/API-project/frontend/README.md

 1. Create, view, update, and delete spots that are associated with their account.
 2. Create, view, update, and delete reviews that are associated with their account.

-To explore Tree House Bnb in action, visit our live site at: https://airbnb-project-yghy.onrender.com
+To explore SkyBnb in action, visit the live site at: https://airbnb-project-yghy.onrender.com

 # Create React App Template